Fixed-wing aircraft: Sailplane

-Gliders were developed from the 1920s for recreational purposes.
+Gliders were developed in the 1920s for recreational purposes.
 As pilots began to understand how to use rising air, sailplane gliders were developed with a high lift-to-drag ratio.
-These allowed longer glides to the next source of "lift", and so increase their chances of flying long distances.
+These allowed the craft to glide to the next source of "lift", increasing their range.
 This gave rise to the popular sport of gliding.

-Early gliders were mainly built of wood and metal but the majority of sailplanes now use composite materials incorporating glass, carbon or aramid fibers.
-To minimize drag, these types have a streamlined fuselage and long narrow wings having a high aspect ratio.
-Both single-seat and two-seat gliders are available.
+Early gliders were built mainly of wood and metal, later replaced by composite materials incorporating glass, carbon or aramid fibers.
+To minimize drag, these types have a streamlined fuselage and long narrow wings incorporating a high aspect ratio.
+Single-seat and two-seat gliders are available.

-Initially training was done by short "hops" in primary gliders which are very basic aircraft with no cockpit and minimal instruments.
-Since shortly after World War II training has always been done in two-seat dual control gliders, but high performance two-seaters are also used to share the workload and the enjoyment of long flights.
-Originally skids were used for landing, but the majority now land on wheels, often retractable.
-Some gliders, known as motor gliders, are designed for unpowered flight, but can deploy piston, rotary, jet or electric engines.
-Gliders are classified by the FAI for competitions into glider competition classes mainly on the basis of span and flaps.
+Initially, training was done by short "hops" in primary gliders, which have no cockpit and minimal instruments.
+Since shortly after World War II, training is done in two-seat dual control gliders, but high-performance two-seaters can make long flights.
+Originally skids were used for landing, later replaced by wheels, often retractable.
+Gliders known as motor gliders are designed for unpowered flight, but can deploy piston, rotary, jet or electric engines.
+Gliders are classified by the FAI for competitions into glider competition classes mainly on the basis of wingspan and flaps.

-A class of ultralight sailplanes, including some known as microlift gliders and some known as "airchairs", has been defined by the FAI based on a maximum weight.
+A class of ultralight sailplanes, including some known as microlift gliders and some known as airchairs, has been defined by the FAI based on weight.
 They are light enough to be transported easily, and can be flown without licensing in some countries.
-Ultralight gliders have performance similar to hang gliders, but offer some additional crash safety as the pilot can be strapped in an upright seat within a deformable structure.
+Ultralight gliders have performance similar to hang gliders, but offer some crash safety as the pilot can strap into an upright seat within a deform-able structure.
 Landing is usually on one or two wheels which distinguishes these craft from hang gliders.
-Several commercial ultralight gliders have come and gone, but most current development is done by individual designers and home builders.
+Most are built by individual designers and hobbyists.

 Military gliders

 Military gliders were used during World War II for carrying troops (glider infantry) and heavy equipment to combat zones.
-The gliders were towed into the air and most of the way to their target by military transport planes, e.g. C-47 Dakota, or by bombers that had been relegated to secondary activities, e.g. Short Stirling.
-Once released from the tow near the target, they landed as close to the target as possible.
-The advantage over paratroopers were that heavy equipment could be landed and that the troops were quickly assembled rather than being dispersed over a drop zone.
-The gliders were treated as disposable, leading to construction from common and inexpensive materials such as wood, though a few were retrieved and re-used.
-By the time of the Korean War, transport aircraft had also become larger and more efficient so that even light tanks could be dropped by parachute, causing gliders to fall out of favor.
+The gliders were towed into the air and most of the way to their target by transport planes, e.g. C-47 Dakota, or by one-time bombers that had been relegated to secondary activities, e.g. Short Stirling.
+The advantage over paratroopers were that heavy equipment could be landed and that troops were quickly assembled rather than dispersed over a parachute drop zone.
+The gliders were treated as disposable, constructed from inexpensive materials such as wood, though a few were re-used.
+By the time of the Korean War, transport aircraft had become larger and more efficient so that even light tanks could be dropped by parachute, obsoleting gliders.